-- People and staff were actively involved in developing the service.
-There were systems and processes followed to consult with people, relatives, staff and healthcare professionals.
-Meetings took place, which covered topics such as staffing, the laundry, activities and food.
-A visitor told us, "As families, we have frequent meetings where we can raise concerns.
-Things that get raised are sorted straight away". - There was a suggestions box, meetings and satisfaction surveys were carried out, providing management with a mechanism for monitoring satisfaction with the service provided.
-Feedback received included suggestions around food choices.
+• People and staff were actively involved in developing the service.
+For example, people chose which activities they would be interested in.

+• There were systems and processes followed to consult with people, relatives, staff and healthcare professionals.
+One person told us, "I've got a survey to fill in with the activities coordinator".

+• There was a suggestions box, meetings and satisfaction surveys were carried out, providing management with a mechanism for monitoring satisfaction with the service provided.